bhavesh-chainani/chatbot-performance-testing/README.md

 **Note**: Breakpoint test uses its own configuration.
 Edit `config_breakpoint_test.py` to customize.

+**Consolidated Report**: The breakpoint test generates a single `breakpoint_test_summary.html` report that shows:
+- All steps in a single table
+- Key metrics for each step (requests, failures, response times, RPS)
+- Visual highlighting of the breaking point
+- Easy comparison across load levels

+Open `reports/breakpoint_test_summary.html` to see the complete analysis at a glance!

 ### Configuration Files

 All test configurations are easily accessible: